 So I Said

 The collected sayings of Gerry Spence prods readers into thinking about their own vision of the world.
 As a lawyer with decades of experience in defending the defenseless, he’s fought against giants.
-His insights provide a grander vision of how the nearly invisible world of the justice system.
+His insights provide a grander vision of how the nearly invisible world of the justice system in So I Said.

 What might an old lawyer who still defends cases have to say?
 Aren’t all lawyers the same, where they live only for the money?
 This book allows you to look inside and see what one particular attorney is all about.
 Some of his thoughts are contradictory, others are inspiring, and some are garnered from years of experience.
 Touch your heart and mind with this book.